Battle of Lundy's Lane: Casualties

 The British official casualty return had 84 killed, 559 wounded, 42 captured, and 193 missing.
 The Americans captured 19 British officers and 150 other ranks, giving a revised British casualty total of 84 killed, 559 wounded, 169 captured, and 55 missing.

 The original American official casualty return, dated 30 July 1814, gave 171 dead, 572 wounded, and 117 missing.
 A slightly later version gave the same number of killed and wounded but 110 missing.
-Donald Graves says, "British records state that four officers and 75 Americans of other ranks captured at Lundy's Lane were imprisoned at Quebec in the autumn of 1814.
+Donald Graves, a Canadian historian employed at the Directorate of History, Department of National Defence Canada, says "British records state that four officers and 75 Americans of other ranks captured at Lundy's Lane were imprisoned at Quebec in the autumn of 1814.
 The remainder of the missing were probably the wounded or dead left on the field after Ripley withdrew".
 Three officers of the 22nd U.S. Regiment of Infantry; Lieutenants William Sturgis, John D. Kehr and Robert M. Davidson, who appear on the casualty list as "missing" and "supposed to be killed" were later confirmed as having been killed on 25 July.
 This gives a revised American loss of 174 killed, 572 wounded, 79 captured, and 28 missing.
 Graves speculates that the discrepancies in the proportions of killed and wounded men between British and American casualties may be accounted for by the Americans not collating their casualty returns until five days after the battle, when some of those originally listed as missing were confirmed to have been killed, and some severely wounded men had died of their wounds.